Holic75/Baldurs-gate-dnd-3.5/README.md

 - Cloak of fear radius was increased to 5 ft
 - Holy Power now sets caster's THAC0 to that of a fighter of the same level, gives +1/2 APR and +2 bonus to strength
 - Cause Serious Wounds is now a close range spell dealing 26 points of damage  (with saveigthrow vs. Spell for half)
-- Cure Serious wounds now heal 28 HP
+- Cure Serious wounds now heals 28 HP
 - Slay Living now deals 2d6+9 damage to target if it succeeds on Save vs. Death
 - Flame Strike is now and AOE spell with 5 ft radius
 - Champion's Strength is now applied only to caster.
 It sets its THAC0 to that of a  fighter, gives + 1/2 APR and + 4 strength bonus, the duration is three times that of Holy Power
 - Righteous Magic now gives + 1 HP per level, +2 AC, and +1 STR and 5% physical damage resistance per 3 caster levels
 - Cause Critical Wounds is now a close range spell dealing 36 points of damage  (with savingthrow vs. Spell for half)
-- Cure Critical wounds now heal 36 HP
+- Cure Critical wounds now heals 36 HP
 - Heal now heals up to 150 HP
 - Divine favor now lasts 4 rounds (it is now a 5th level War Domain Spell)
 - Sol's Searing Orb is now a ranged spell in Bg1 and Bg2 (instead creating item)  and deals 6d12 damage (double to undead) with savingthrow vs Breath Weapon for half